Akarshjha03/PocketProjects/Readme.md

 # PocketProjects

-This repository contains a collections of small projects built with HTML, CSS, and JavaScript.
+This repository contains a collection of small projects built with HTML, CSS, and JavaScript.
 These projects are designed to demonstrate core web development concepts and provide hands-on examples for learning and exploration.

 ## Technology Used: